 In addition a range of outside providers led; Karate, gymnastics, dance, cricket, tennis, climbing, diving and more.

 SES runs a successful and established Duke of Edinburgh awards programme.

 How well does the school communicate with parents?

 Parents receive regular informative written reports and consultation meetings with teachers.
 Two full reports and five interim reports are sent home each year.
 Parents value the regular and informative parent-teacher meetings to discuss individual student achievements.
 These are well attended in both primary (99%) and secondary (80%).
 Parents feel they have good access to prompt and professional dialogue with teachers regarding their child’s development.

 The school's leadership in both the BSO and the BSME reports is widely praised.

 What are the fees?

-Fees for the school mirror other top end England and Wales based curriculum schools, with a range of between 30,000 plus for FS to approximately AED 60,000 (plus) for sixth form (A' Levels).
-WhichSchoolAdvisor.com has requested the latest fee structure - not yet provided.
+Fees for the school are set just below other top end England and Wales based curriculum schools, with a range of between 30,000 plus for FS to approximately AED 60,000 (plus) for sixth form (A' Levels).
+WhichSchoolAdvisor.com has requested the latest fee structure.